Julieisbaka/Julieisbaka.github.io/documentation/fibonacci-sequence.md

 f(n) = f(n-1) + f(n-2)
 $$

-for the starting number equal to 0 or 1 (Be consistant)
+for the starting number equal to 0 or 1 (Be consistent)

 ## **Applications**